Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Paying for Long Term Care: What Are Your Options?

-- New Jersey Medicaid – This government program is funded jointly by the State of New Jersey and the federal government.
+- New Jersey Medicaid – This government program is jointly funded by the State of New Jersey and the federal government.
 Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, Dementia and other serious and chronic conditions not covered by Medicare or Private health insurance is Medicaid.
 Medicaid can cover the cost of medical care, nursing home care, home based care and assistance, therapy and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
 However, if you pass these restrictions, you will see the many positives to this beneficial program.
 Here at Hanlon Niemann & Wright it’s our mission to help you qualify for NJ Medicaid.
 That’s why I’ve written this site to help you know the ins and outs of Medicaid eligibility.
-You do not have to go broke!
+You do not have to go broke or go it alone!

 What is the Difference Between Medicare vs. Medicaid?